Sotty75/sdl-prototype/development_diary.md

 In concrete steps:

-1. Modify the current shader to work on a single quad (simple vertex/index buffer) [DONE]
+1. Modify the current shader to work on a single quad (simple vertex/index buffer).
+[DONE]
-2. Replace the uniform storing the models for each quad with a generic buffer.
+2. Replace the uniform storing the models for each quad with a storage buffer.
+[DONE]
 3. Pass the tileset texture instead of the test texture.
+[DONE]
-4. Add a generic buffer to pass the shader not only the model transfor of each quad, but also the QUAD U,V coordinates.
+4. Modify the storage buffer to pass the shader not only the model transfor of each quad, but also the U,V coordinates.
 5. Store this infotmation inside of a render queue data structure that we can use in the render phase to update the uniform data buffers.
 6. The renderer does only need to know the number of instances to render, the shader will read ther ight UV/Model on a per instance basis.